Digging the Pit Of Success for TPC-DS

 - Protect the agent.
 Avoid context overload and huge text dumps, filter out irrelevant info, and handle retries and backoff so the agent never has to.

 If you're feeling fancy, this is where multi-agent patterns live - dedicated sub-agent flows for context-hungry tasks, a review step because "done" isn't always done, and other creative structures.
 We generally prefer to fix the root cause upstream: shrink the context a task needs and make the tools push toward correct solutions, rather than bolting on a second agent to verify the first.
 Every probabilistic step you add is another place for frustration to compound.
 Your mileage may vary; there are genuine cases for fan-out workflows, and when you hit them you'll want real harness separation between coordinator and worker agents.
-Come back here after you've gone full Gastown.
+Come back here after you've gone full Gastown; it's fun out there but you can get lost in optimizing the machine not the results.

 Lever 3: Tool performance